sourmash-bio/sourmash/doc/command-line.md

 To get a list of subcommands, run `sourmash` without any arguments.

+Please use the command line option `--help` to get more detailed usage information for each command.

+All signature saving commands can save to a variety of formats (we suggest `.zip` files) and all signature loading commands can load signatures from any of these formats.

 There are seven main subcommands: `sketch`, `compare`, `plot`, `search`, `gather`, `index`, and `prefetch`.
 See
 [the tutorial](tutorials.md) for a walkthrough of these commands.